mbhall88/MemoryUnits/README.md

 ## Install

-This library is intended to be "headerless".
+This library is intended to be "header-only".
 That is, just copy and paste the code (and test) into your project.
 No need to `pip install` anything.
 The only dependency is `pytest` if you include the test code in your project.
 The actual